Skip to content

 }

-Deploy the index.js file as an AWS SAM application
+• Deploy the Lambda file as an AWS SAM application.

 Prerequisites